 It was a Tuesday, a beautiful day.
 Mario’s parents gave him a small motocylette as a present.
 Mario spent many hours enjoying it, giving rides to his family and friends.
 The last ride was reserved for a petite ami, Diane Dery.
 The families would never see them alive again.

 The next day, Wednesday, May 21st, the bodies were discovered in a field near the Saint Hubert airport.
 Mario had been beaten, then shot six times with a 22 caliber pistol.
-Diane had been shot once in the head with the same caliber pistol.
-She had been sexually assaulted, and her body was placed on top of Mario’s.
+Diane had been shot once in the back of the head with the same caliber pistol, and once in her mid-section.
+She may have been raped, and her body was placed on top of Mario’s.
 The bodies were placed in such a way as to suggest they had a sexual relationship.

 The case was turned over to lieutenant detectives Lacombe and Villeneuve of the Longueuil police.
 A dozen persons were interrogated.